nullku7/stuff/_posts/2017-03-09-dahua-nvr-authbypass.markdown

 ![img]({{ site.github.url }}/images/Screen Shot 2017-03-09 at 10.27.29 pm.png){:class="img-responsive"}

-Originally I did so this by replacing the packet contents, as well as other ways.
+Originally I did this by replacing the packet contents, as well as other ways.
 As long as you inject into the stream, it will work

 ![img]({{ site.github.url }}/images/Screen Shot 2017-03-02 at 12.51.14 am.png){:class="img-responsive"}